vanjohnson879/frontline-cloud-doc/content/reference/user/simulations/index.md

 - US West (N. California)
 - US West (Oregon)

-If you want to use private locations, please refer to the [specific documentation]({{< ref "../../admin/private_locations" >}})
+If you want to use private locations, please refer to the [specific documentation]({{< ref "../../admin/private_locations" >}}).

-In order for the best results from your simulation you should select the load generators that best represent your user base.
+In order to get the best results from your simulation you should select the load generators that best represent your user base.

 {{< img src="create-simulation-locations.png" alt="Create simulation - Step 2" >}}

 - **Location**: defines the locations to be used when initiating the Gatling Enterprise load generators.
+- **Number of load generators**: number of load generators for this location.
-- **Custom weight distribution**: by default, every load generator will produce the same load.
+- **Weight distribution**: by default, every load generator will produce the same load.
 If enabled, you must set the weight in % for each location (e.g. the first location does 20% of the requests, and the second does 80%).
-The sum of the weight must be 100%.
+The sum of all weights must be 100%.
 - **Dedicated IP Addresses**: Check if you want to enable [dedicated IP addresses]({{< ref "../dedicated_ips" >}}) for your load generators.
 Only available for public locations.

 You can add several locations with different numbers of load generators to run your simulation.

-After this step, you can save the simulation, or click on *Next* to access optional configurations.
+After this step, you can already save the simulation, or continue with optional configurations.

-### Step 3: Load Generator Parameters
+### Step 3: Load Generator Parameters (optional)

 This step allows you to define the Java system properties and environment variables used when running this particular simulation.
 Properties/variables entered here will add to the defaults, unless you choose to ignore the defaults.
 If you keep the defaults, and you add a property/variable with the same key as one from the defaults, the simulation's value will be used (it overrides the default).